 The preparation of consolidated financial statements in conformity with the basis of accounting disclosed in Note 1a) requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of revenues and expenses during the year.
+Significant estimates include assumptions used by actuaries to determine employee future benefit costs (Note 6).
 Actual results could differ from these estimates.